Note: The picture used is for illustration purposes only.

 Odin, Vili, and Ve carried Ymir’s body to the void’s very center and decided to create the world from it (remember, the world here isn’t referring to one single planet, but rather to the entire universe; the opposite of the empty void that one was).

 Ymir’s blood became water, forming the sea and the lakes.
 Ymir’s flesh became land.
 Ymir’s bones became mountains.
 Ymir’s teeth became pebbles, stones, and boulders.
-Ymir’s skull became the sky, which was placed directly over the world’s four corners.
+Ymir’s skull became the sky, which the brothers placed directly over the world’s four corners.

 Then, Ymir’s flesh was used to form the dwarves.
 Four dwarves stood under each of the world’s four corners and were called East, West, North, and South.